MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 Timeouts have the following level of precedence.

-1. On Microsoft-hosted agents, jobs are [limited in how long they can run based on project type and whether they are run using a paid parallel job](../agents/hosted.md#capabilities-and-limitations),.
+1. On Microsoft-hosted agents, jobs are [limited in how long they can run based on project type and whether they are run using a paid parallel job](../agents/hosted.md#capabilities-and-limitations).
 When the Microsoft-hosted job timeout interval elapses the job is terminated.
 On Microsoft-hosted agents, jobs cannot run longer than this interval, regardless of any job level timeouts specified in the job.
 2. The timeout configured at the job level specifies the maximum duration for the job to run.
 When the job level timeout interval elapses, the job is terminated.
-If the job is run on a Microsoft-hosted agent, setting the job level timeout to a longer interval than the [built-in Microsoft-hosted job level timeout](../agents/hosted.md#capabilities-and-limitations) has no effect and the Microsoft-hosted job timeout is used.
+If the job is run on a Microsoft-hosted agent, setting the job level timeout to an interval greater than the [built-in Microsoft-hosted job level timeout](../agents/hosted.md#capabilities-and-limitations) has no effect and the Microsoft-hosted job timeout is used.
 1. You can also set the timeout for each task individually - see [task control options](tasks.md#controloptions).
-If the job level timeout intervals elapses before the task completes, the running job is terminated, even if the task is configured with a longer timeout interval.
+If the job level timeout interval elapses before the task completes, the running job is terminated, even if the task is configured with a longer timeout interval.

 <a name="parallelexec"></a>